huggingface/blog/annotated-diffusion.md

 As the parameters of the neural network are shared across time (noise level), the authors employ sinusoidal position embeddings to encode $t$, inspired by the Transformer ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)).
 This makes the neural network "know" at which particular time step (noise level) it is operating, for every image in a batch.

-The `SinusoidalPositionEmbeddings` module takes a tensor of shape `(batch_size, time)` as input (i.e. the noise levels of several noisy images in a batch), and turns this into a tensor of shape `(batch_size, dim)`, with `dim` being the dimensionality of the position embeddings.
+The `SinusoidalPositionEmbeddings` module takes a tensor of shape `(batch_size, 1)` as input (i.e. the noise levels of several noisy images in a batch), and turns this into a tensor of shape `(batch_size, dim)`, with `dim` being the dimensionality of the position embeddings.
 This is then added to each residual block (as we will see further).

 ```python
 class SinusoidalPositionEmbeddings(nn.Module):